matzoliv/matzoliv.github.io/posts/2021-01-20/index.md

 # GNU parallel in much fewer lines of bash

-_Full shell script here : [parallel.sh](https://github.com/oliviermatz/parallel.sh/blob/main/parallel.sh)_
+### _TL;DR Full shell script here : [parallel.sh](https://github.com/oliviermatz/parallel.sh/blob/main/parallel.sh)_

 Let's say you have a large number of wav files that you want to encode.
 Chances are your computer has more than one core, so you want to process more than one file at a time.
-On the other hand, immediately spawning one task for each file might overwhelm your computer.
+On the other hand, spawning one process for each file might overwhelm your computer.
 Using the shell, how do you process a set of items using a target number of parallel workers ?

 Sure, you can use [GNU parallel](https://www.gnu.org/software/parallel/), but surely there must be straightforward way to implement it ourselves, right ?
-Well, yes, and here it is :
+Well, yes, and here is a step by step description of a possible implementation.

+## Implementation

-Spawn a fixed set of shell jobs that share the same standard input :
+Spawn a fixed set of shell jobs that share the same file as their standard input.
+We'll use this file as queue of work item to process.

 ```
 for i in $(seq $worker_count)